ShivankG0EL/ConnectX/README.md

 Environment Impact: Show an estimate of the carbon footprint for the ride.
 This could encourage users to choose more environmentally friendly options.

 Accessibility Options: Provide filters for accessibility options like wheelchair-friendly vehicles.

+# Constraints

+API keys were unavailable or were paid and hence not able to link real sites to generate prices ang gogle maps dropdown in picup and drop locations.